kyoheiu/leaf/README.md

 - Rust as the backend
   - axum
   - ammonia as the sanitizer
-  - tantivy as the full-text search engine
+  - ripgrep as the full-text search tool
 - SQLite as the database

 ## Dev